michalc/geolog/PREFERENCES.md

 - Prefer to apply same preferences as to rest of code rather than special casing testing code
 - Prefer testing public behaviour over private implementation details
-- Prefer to keep in mind that a reason for unit tests are to free you to make changes in the future, rather than tying you to the implementation
+- Prefer to keep in mind that a reason for unit tests are to free you to make changes in the future, rather than to test current behaviour
+- Prefer to write code in a way that can be unit tested, even if we don't actually unit test it now.
 - Prefer quick tests over long running ones

 ## Build scripts